YaPeKa-Kra/ML_Course/README.md

 ## Day Two:

-Introduction to the main ideas behind Neural Networks.
+Introduction to the main ideas and structures behind Neural Networks and Convolutional Neural Networks (CNN)